ActiveState/appdirs/README.md

 - will tell you an appropriate user cache dir (`user_cache_dir`)
 - will tell you an appropriate site data dir (`site_data_dir`)
 - is a single module so other Python packages can include their own private copy
-- is slightly opinionated on the directory names used (especially on Linux/Unix where standards for these dirs don't really exist, AFAIK)
+- is slightly opinionated on the directory names used.
+Look for "OPINION" in documentation and code for when an opinion is being applied.

 # some example output